isographlabs/isograph/docs-website/docs/isograph-config.md

 ## Config file contents

-An example (complete) Isograph config is as follows:
+An example (complete) Isograph config is as follows.
+It contains default `options`:

 ```json
 {